What will free us from the DLL hell and make the computer simple again?

 It is as if the cloud - which makes extensive use of "containerization" - was remaking the personal computer in its image.

 The hardware now built by Apple®, Microsoft® and Google® is mobile and built for the cloud.
 The Mac® and iPad Pro are becoming interchangeable (most Apple products now run on ARM-based CPU's).
-Chrome OS® has absorbed Android®, and Microsoft® has a Windows Cloud® in the works.
+Chrome OS® has absorbed Android®, and Microsoft® has powerful PCs running on ARM chips.

 User expectations have changed and work is changing as well.